 Russia was among the first nations in the world to face political terrorism when in the 1870s the leftist People's Will group launched the hunt for Tsar Alexander II.
 The terrorist trend continued into the twentieth century; in 1918, the Socialist Revolutionary Party attempted to assassinate Lenin.
 Eradicated by Stalin, terrorism resurfaced in the 1990s, when Russia found itself under attack of Chechen separatists.
 Legitimacy of political terrorism as the last refuge of the oppressed has been actively debated in Russia for more than a century, and the fact that terrorist groups in question ranged from proto-Marxists to the pseudo-Islamic has made Russian discourse on terrorism uncommonly rich.
 We will be using a variety of primary sources, such as terrorists’ manifestos and memoirs, as well as conceptual critiques of terror, starting with Dostoyevsky’s novel Demons.
 First, we will wrestle with the definition of “terrorism” as opposed to “terror.”
 Second, we will explore the place of terrorism in a revolutionary movement and war.
 Third, we will look at the counter-terrorism measures applied by the Russian government in the past and now.
 A case study of terrorism in Russia will hopefully help us to answer a number of questions that are highly relevant today.

 Limited to 20 students.
 Spring semester.
-Visiting Professor/Karl Loewenstein Fellow Pleshakov.2014-15: Not offered
+Visiting Professor/Karl Loewenstein Fellow Pleshakov.2017-18: Offered in Spring 2018

 [CP, IR] This course goes beyond the usual study of hemispheric affairs.
 Latin America is the focus.
 We begin by putting hemispheric relations into historical perspective to study the way in which the nations of Latin America deal with international affairs, particularly their relations with the United States, and how this has changed over time.
 We will study how Latin American nations define their national interests and how those national interests mesh with or diverge from the national interests of the United States.